coreruleset/modsecurity-docker/README.md

 docker run -ti --rm -p 80:80 modsec
 ```

-This will start an Apache Webserver,
+This will start an Nginx Webserver,
 on port 80,
 with ModSecurity installed.